Background

 3.8

-Claims for the content of non-fiction publications should not exaggerate the value, accuracy, scientific validity or practical usefulness of the product.
+Claims for the content of non-fiction publications must not mislead by exaggerating the value, accuracy, scientific validity or practical usefulness of the product.
 Marketers must ensure that claims that have not been independently substantiated but are based merely on the content of a publication do not mislead consumers.

 CAP has published a Help Note on the Marketing of Publications.